Anon-Planet/thgtoa/guide.md

 -   Pick which process you want:

-    -   If installing on a physical computer: Select USB Flash Drive
+    -   If installing on a physical computer: Select USB Flash Drive.

     -   If installing on a Virtual Machine: Select ISO file and save it.

 -   Proceed

+## Windows 11

+- Go to https://www.microsoft.com/software-download/windows11 and download the ISO.

 # Appendix D: Using System Rescue to securely wipe an SSD drive.